 How much does the Ignatius Pew Missal cost?

 The Ignatius Pew Missal is 9 1/4" x 6 1/4" x 1 1/16".
 It is around 525 pages-small enough to fit in your pews' bookracks!

 When will the Ignatius Pew Missal be available for ordering?

+You can pre-order your Ignatius Pew Missal now!
+Click here for more information.
 The Ignatius Pew Missal will be shipped in early November (or earlier upon request).
-You may, however, pre-order your Ignatius Pew Missal now!
-Click here for more information.

 How might I obtain a sample copy of the Ignatius Pew Missal?